CollaborativeStateMachines/collaborativestatemachines.github.io/docs/research/publications.md

     @etheredgeCollaborativeStateMachines2025

-Additional research on Collaborative State Machines can be found in:
+Additional research on CSM can be found in:

 - **2025** – @etheredgeCollaborativeStateMachines2025
 - **2025** – @povedaNyxFaultTolerantFully2025